ChathamUniversity/Student-Printers/README.md

 2. Highlight the printer you wish to delete

-3. Click the (-) button at the bottom of the white column of printers.
+3. Click the (-) button at the bottom of the list of printers.

 4. Do this for each JKM printer.